PinoyFreeCoder/timeline-gsap/README.md

-# Timeline template using HTML,CSS,JavaScript and GSP library
+# Timeline template using HTML,CSS,JavaScript and GSAP library